 The Liberal Democrat manifesto commits the party to “increasing defence spending in every year of the Parliament, with an ambition to spend at least 2.5% of GDP on defence.”

 Not all parties have made these commitments, however.
-The Green Party makes no reference to plans for military spending in their manifesto and Plaid Cymru go further – stating “we oppose increasing defence spending’.
+The Green Party and Workers Party of Britain make no reference to plans for military spending in their manifesto and Plaid Cymru go further – stating “we oppose increasing defence spending’.
+The Scottish National Party don’t make explicit pledges on spending figures, but do say they will “scrap Trident and invest the money into conventional defences and public services”.

 Further manifestos will be published in due course and we will update once they are.